IbrahimBM2714/CodeBot-GPT4o-/README.md

 <h3>Features:</h3>

 <ul>
   <li>Help programmers develop logical thinking by providing problems and guiding them to the solution instead of outright giving them the answer.
---The problems will be in the form of a story.</li>
+The problems will be in the form of a story.</li>
   <li>The problems will be in the form of a story.</li>
   <li>The bot will generate a scenario on the spot and ask the user to solve the scenario.</li>
   <li>The user's answer will then be evaluated.</li>